guggens/log-dropwizard-eureka-mongo-sample/README.md

 # log-dropwizard-eureka-mongo-sample
-Sample combining some dropwizard standalone apps: a eureka server, a resource writing to a mongo db and a log producer who discovers the writer and calls its resource.
+Sample combining some dropwizard standalone apps:
+* a eureka server,
+* a rest endpoint writing a log entry to a mongo db
+* a log producer who discovers the writer via eureka and calls its rest endpoint.

-This is the almight dropwizard eureka mongo example.
+* a log tenacity producer which does the same with hystrix command, scheduled in intervalls with high load.
+* a hystrix dashboard where you can see the performance of reads and writes to the rest endpoint.

 ##Preconditions:
  * Java installed properly, 1.6 and above